 Tools like Autopilot allow you track the behavior of anonymous visitors to your website, then guide them all the way to purchase with automated, personalized messages across channels like SMS, email, and direct mail.

-What it’s used for: Automating marketing tasks throughout the customer journey while maintaining a personal touch
+Usage: Automating marketing tasks throughout the customer journey while maintaining a personal touch

 Top marketers’ adoption rate vs. all others: 58% to 50%